 Is Variant Bio looking for "better" humans?

 There is no such thing as a perfect or better human.
 Every individual has a unique combination of genetic variation that protects them from some diseases as well as makes them more susceptible to others.
-We study the genes of people who are outliers for medically relevant traits in order to improve global health.
+We study the genes of people with unique health-related traits in order to improve global health.

 What happens to the DNA of study participants?

 Variant Bio does not claim any authorship or ownership of genes of any group we work with.
 Any study participant can withdraw from the study at any time and their genetic data will be immediately deleted.
 Variant will also not sell the genetic data to anyone or patent it in any form.
 This data will be used purely for identifying genetic variants related to health.

 It is also very important to us that we treat the biological samples that are shared with us to study with the utmost respect.
 Before any sampling takes place, we work with each community to understand their cultural practices and beliefs, which then dictate the chain of custody for all biological samples and related materials.
 After the biological samples have been studied, we return or destroy the samples in accordance with each community’s wishes/instructions.

 Is Variant Bio doing research on COVID-19?